OatsProgramming/weatherApp/README.md

 Enter a city (required), state (optional), and country(optional) to get the forecast for the queried location.

+You can alter the units (°K °F °C) to your prefered measurement.

 ## Technologies Used

 - Next JS